xenonview-com/view-js-sdk/README.md

 ```
 This call deanonymizes every journey committed to a particular user.

-> **:memo: Note:** With journeys that span multiple platforms (e.g., Website->Android->API backend), you can group the Customer Journeys by deanonymizing each.
+> **:memo: Note:** With journeys that span multiple platforms (e.g., Website->Android->API backend), you can group the Customer Experiences by deanonymizing each.

 <br/>